seantwie03/cli_demos/README.md

     ```sh
     source /path/to/demonstration_functions.sh
     ```
-3. Set the `CMD_FILE` environement varaible to the absolute path of your command file:
+3. Set the `CMD_FILE` environment varaible to the absolute path of your command file:
     ```sh
     export CMD_FILE=/path/to/your/command/file.sh
     ```